tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+-Updated: 231012, if you only want some useragents.
 '-Updated: 231011, htaccess1, delateed a post not needed anymore!
 - Updated: 231010, maybe list some more funktion, if needed:)
 - Updated: 231009, htacces - the one I use, small erros + added protection for zombie bots.